Crowns and Bridges in Bridgeton, MO

 In the past, crowns were usually made of metal and were easily visible.
 Later improvements used a ceramic-fused-to-metal crown, and while these were less obvious than metal crowns, they still left a gray line at the gum line that gave them away.

 Today, crowns are made of materials like porcelain and zirconia.
-These remarkable dental crowns are completely lifelike, and once Dr. Burgdorf places them, nobody will ever know that they are not your real teeth.
+These remarkable dental crowns are completely lifelike, and once Dr. Burgdorf, your Bridgeton, MO dentist, places them, nobody will ever know that they are not your real teeth.

-At our office, we use the very best laboratories to ensure that we deliver the longest lasting, most natural-looking results for our patients.
+At our dental office, we use the very best laboratories to ensure that we deliver the longest-lasting, most natural-looking results for our patients.
 It is important to us that you look and feel great with your new dental restorations, and at Dr. Kevin Burgdorf’s office, we’re not happy until you’re happy.

 Why would I need a dental crown?